siv2r/bip-frost-signing/README.md

 ## Introduction

-- [ ] mention a major portion of this BIP was duplicated from BIP327 due to scheme similarities
+Certain parts of this document are reproduced from the [MuSig2 BIP](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) because of the similarities between the FROST and MuSig2 signature schemes.

 - [ ] subsections
 	- [ ] motivation
 	- [ ] design subsections